muntasir-hossain314159/Data-Structures-and-Algorithms-Projects/Program 1 - XYZ Car Rental/README.md

 	Use the plate number to find the car in the list and set available to true (Make sure the GetItem method returns a reference)

-	At the end of each option's method (except Exit) make sure ot list the menu options again.
+	At the end of each option's method (except Exit) make sure to list the menu options again.
 	For Exit, quit the program.